 CRI enrolled more than 4,000 patients as part of the main study.
-They were tracked from intake to discharge and then at two, six, and 12 months.
+They were tracked from intake to discharge and then at 2, 6, and 12 months.
 The researchers looked at several outcomes measures, including substance use, co-occurring medical problems, mental health challenges, family problems, and employment and legal issues.
 “Addiction is a chronic disease that affects every aspect of a person’s life, from family functioning to mental and physical health,” says Dr. Tom Doub, AAC’s Chief Clinical and Compliance Officer.
 “We wanted to analyze those aspects as well in determining the effectiveness of our treatment model.
-It turns out our comprehensive approach made a significant difference in patients’ overall quality of life.”
-“At AAC, our mission is to transform lives,” says Doub.
+It turns out our comprehensive approach made a significant difference in patients’ overall quality of life.
+At AAC, our mission is to transform lives,” Doub continues.
 “One of the major barriers to families seeking help is lack of confidence in treatment outcomes.
-This study clearly demonstrate that treatment works.
+This study clearly demonstrates that treatment works.
 Not only does it work to reduce substance use, but it also has significant benefits across many important areas of life.”
 AAC already has plans for phase two of the study.
 The goal is to expand on the initial study and to also analyze the impact that treatment makes on reducing other healthcare costs such as emergency room visits and hospitalizations.
 “Our ultimate goal is to revolutionize the treatment of addiction so we can save more lives,” says Cartwright.
 “We won’t stop until we get there.
 This is one giant step towards helping us achieve our vision.”

 Addiction and addiction treatment are extremely complex.
 Both the causes and results of addiction affect many areas of a person’s life, including job performance, family and social relationships, and mental and emotional well-being.
 The process of addiction recovery is similarly multifaceted and expands far beyond abstinence versus relapse.
 American Addiction Centers (AAC) approaches treatment and recovery from a holistic perspective, supporting patients to build the quality of life they want in all domains, including physical health, mental and emotional health, family and social systems, and vocational functioning.
 Aligned with best practices as well as what is known about best programming and optimal outcomes, treatment at AAC—which includes a combination of therapies and other support services—varies depending on the type of addiction and characteristics of each patient seeking treatment.
 In consideration of this broader view of recovery and a dedication to delivering patient-centered, effective treatment, AAC hired a third-party independent non-profit research organization, Centerstone Research Institute (CRI), to build a patient outcomes monitoring system that supported the systematic collection of patient outcomes data at intake, discharge, and post-discharge.
 This patient outcomes monitoring system was embedded within the electronic health record and integrated into the clinical workflows for staff who interface with AAC patients day-to-day.
-The function of this system was to standardize data collection across AAC’s multiple facilities to permit comparison, process improvement, and collect long term data about patients’ experiences post discharge over a three-year study period.
+The function of this system was to standardize data collection across AAC’s multiple facilities to permit comparison, process improvement, and collect long-term data about patients’ experiences post-discharge over a 3-year study period.